 The Capital District Transportation Authority (CDTA) Procurement Manual outlines the policies regarding the use, award, monitoring and reporting of procurement contracts with CDTA and its subsidiaries.
-The CDTA routinely expends funds to purchase goods and services including, but not limited to, bus parts, support equipment, construction services and professional services.
+The CDTA routinely expends funds to purchase goods and services including.

 Purchases involving Federal funds are in compliance with Federal Transit Administration (FTA) Circular 4220.1F, Third Party Contracting Guidelines.
 The procurement procedures described in this document have been developed to assure compliance with these guidelines.